meonwax/finances/README.md

 ## Production

-Point your virtual host document root to the application's `public/` directory and ensure `logs/` is web writeable.
+Point your virtual host document root to the application's `src/public/` directory and ensure `logs/` is web writeable.

+Rename `src/app/settings-local.php.example` to `src/app/settings-local.php` and apply your production settings.